course-details-portlet

 • Has broad knowledge of key themes, theories and processes in the fields of culture, community and identity.

-• Acquired broad knowledge of geographical theories and processes the theme of Norway in a global world
+• Has acquired broad knowledge of geographical theories and processes within the topic of Norway in a global world.

 • Has basic knowledge of world history, Sami history and history didactics